whatasame-labs/git-submodule/README.md

 ### Update submodule

-If other developer updates submodule, you have to update it in your repository.
+If other developer updates your submodule, you can update it with following command.

 ```bash
 git submodule update --remote --merge